ConocoPhillips SPIRIT of Conservation 2022 Request for Proposals

 Eligible and Ineligible Entities

-- Ineligible applicants include: Private for-profit firms and individuals.
+- Ineligible applicants include for-profit entities and unincorporated individuals.

 Ineligible Uses of Grant Funds